digiscot/digiscot-website/pages/onedigital-actionlearning.md

 ## How to apply?

-To help us select a representative sample of leaders please complete an [application form](/files/als.docx) and send to the [One Digital team](mailto:onedigital@scvo.org.uk) by midday on <strong>Friday 29th January</strong>.
+To help us select a representative sample of leaders please complete an [application form](/files/als.docx) and send to the [One Digital team](mailto:onedigital@scvo.org.uk) by midnight on <strong>Monday 1st February</strong>.

 We expect to make a decision on your application by <strong>Friday 5th February</strong> but if you would like to discuss this opportunity or your application further please contact Beth Murphy: